-- 8.5 (f) (ii) As well as this clinical mentoring, new Graduate Nurses will receive additional clinical supervision for one hour each month during their first six months of employment, or for longer if negotiated with the Maternal Child Health Coordinator. - 8.5 (f) (iii) Employees taking up the opportunity to provide clinical mentoring to students and newly graduated Maternal Child Health Nurses will receive an allocation of time within the workload module (DWRM) of at least one hour for every day that they mentor a student. - 8.5 (f) (iv) Employees undertaking the role of clinical induction mentor will, in negotiation with the Maternal Child Health Co-ordinator, be able to access backfill time if taking on this role creates problems managing their workload. - 8.5 (g) Vehicles - 8.5 (g) (i) The allowance stipulated in 8.5 (17.3) shall apply to all kilometres legitimately accrued by employees during work with the Council including: - (1) When required to relocate to another location after the commencement of ordinary hours; - (2) When called back to duty or when required to attend court hearings or other professional associations as agreed during working hours. - 8.5 (g) (ii) The employer will make all reasonable endeavours to supply a replacement vehicle for commuter use whilst an employee's car is being repaired following an accident whilst on Council business, subject to the employee first exhausting any access to a replacement vehicle available through insurance or from the vehicle repairer.
-Any replacement vehicle supplied by the employer will be "commuter use" in accordance with Council's Motor Vehicle Policy. - 8.5 (g) (iii) In the event of an employee being involved in a motor vehicle accident during working hours, excess insurance will be covered by the employer, providing the employee has full comprehensive insurance.
+- 8.4 (f) (iii) The MCH Nurses who are required to perform duties involving clinical supervision will be adequately supported by backfilling arrangements, where possible, during such periods of supervision by either a MCH relieving nurse or other permanently appointed MCH nurse, provided that such nurse who is appointed to backfill shall not be disadvantaged in terms of additional workloads. - 8.4 (f) (iv) Employees taking up the opportunity to provide clinical mentoring to students and newly graduated Maternal Child Health Nurses will receive an allocation of time within the workload module (DWRM) of at least one hour for every day that they mentor a student. - 8.4 (f) (v) Employees undertaking the role of clinical induction mentor will, in negotiation with the Maternal Child Health Coordinator, be able to access backfill time if taking on this role creates problems managing their workload. - 8.4 (g) Vehicles - 8.4 (g) (i) The allowance stipulated in 8.4 (17.3) shall apply to all kilometres legitimately accrued by employees during work with the Council including: - When required to relocate to another location after the commencement of ordinary hours; - (2) When called back to duty or when required to attend court hearings or other professional associations as agreed during working hours. - 8.4 (g) (ii) The employer will make all reasonable endeavours to supply a replacement vehicle for commuter use whilst an employee's car is being repaired following an accident whilst on Council business, subject to the employee first exhausting any access to a replacement vehicle available through insurance or from the vehicle repairer.
+Any replacement vehicle supplied by the employer will be "commuter use" in accordance with Council's Motor Vehicle Policy.

-- 8.5 (h) Safety - 8.5 (h) (i) Council acknowledges its obligations under Section 20, 21 & 22 of the OH&S Act 2004 to provide, monitor and maintain a working environment that is safe and without risks so far as is practicably reasonable. - 8.5 (h) (ii) Personal safety for Maternal & Child Health Nurses, including car parking and working alone or in isolation will be continually monitored through role specific occupational violence training, incident reporting, risk assessments and workplace inspections. - 8.5 (h) (iii) Council further supports staff through its Working in Isolation procedures and the Lone Worker Monitoring Service which monitors staff who work alone or in isolation. - 8.5 (h) (iv) In addition, the employer ensures that comprehensive bushfire preparation plans, detailing differential appropriate responses for each centre, are updated each year, in accordance with the Department's Emergency Management Plan and the Council's Bushfire Season Workplace Relations Policy. - 8.5 (h) (v) All employees are supplied with bush fire safety kits for their cars for use in bushfire emergencies both during work hours and for travel to and from work. - 8.5 (h) (vi) The employer will, as far as is practical, minimise an employee's role in collecting post by using new technology and delivery of larger loads direct to Maternal and Child Health centres. - 8.5 (h) (vii) Each centre will continue to be audited for safety each six months with agreed recommendations being actioned within 3 months - 8.5 (i) Team, Building and Recognition
+- 8.4 (g) (iii) In the event of an employee being involved in a motor vehicle accident during working hours, excess insurance will be covered by the employer, providing the employee has full comprehensive insurance. - 8.4 (h) Safety - 8.4 (h) (i) Council acknowledges its obligations under Section 20, 21 & 22 of the OH&S Act 2004 to provide, monitor and maintain a working environment that is safe and without risks so far as is practicably reasonable. - 8.4 (h) (ii) Personal safety for Maternal & Child Health Nurses, including car parking and working alone or in isolation will be continually monitored through role specific occupational violence training, incident reporting, risk assessments and workplace inspections. - 8.4 (h) (iii) Council further supports staff through its Working in Isolation procedures and the Lone Worker Monitoring Service which monitors staff who work alone or in isolation. - 8.4 (h) (iv) In addition, the employer ensures that comprehensive bushfire preparation plans, detailing differential appropriate responses for each centre, are updated each year, in accordance with the Department's Emergency Management Plan and the Council's Bushfire Season Policy. - 8.4 (h) (v) All employees are supplied with bush fire safety kits for their cars for use in bushfire emergencies both during work hours and for travel to and from work. - 8.4 (h) (vi) The employer will, as far as is practical, minimise an employee's role in collecting post by using new technology and delivery of larger loads direct to Maternal and Child Health centres. - 8.4 (h) (vii) Each centre will continue to be audited for safety each six months with agreed recommendations being actioned within 3 months. - 8.4 (i) Team, Building and Recognition